Clinical-Virology-Unit/RecMpox/README.md

 # RecMpox

 RecMpox is a command-line tool that **flags potential recombination events** in monkeypox viruses.
 It does not confirm recombination, but highlights genomes that may be recombinant and warrant further investigation.
 RecMpox works by detecting regions within a genome that appear to originate from two different parental viruses.
-Such patterns are not conclusive evidence as they can also arise from factors such as shared ancestral variation, convergent mutations, or sequencing and assembly artefacts.
+Such patterns are not conclusive evidence of recombination, as similar signals can also arise from shared ancestral variation, convergent mutations, mixed populations (e.g., co-infections or laboratory contamination), or sequencing and assembly errors.

 ### How RecMpox Works?
 1. **References are required**: RecMpox compares your genomes against two reference sequences (for example, Clade Ia vs. Ib, or Ib vs. IIb), because recombination can only occur between two distinct lineages.